patryk-bednarek/patryk-bednarek/README.md

-- 👋 Hi, I’m @patryk-bednarek
+- 👋 Hi, I’m @patryk-bednarek, Junior Java Developer
 - 📫 How to reach me : patrykbedek@gmail.com or LinkedIn: /in/patrykbednarek/